 Review code provided

-1884 Victorian London, a viscous murderer is on the loose, evading the world’s greatest detective Sherlock Holmes for the past 10 years.
+1884 Victorian London, a vicious murderer is on the loose, evading the world’s greatest detective Sherlock Holmes for the past 10 years.

 The Adventures of Bertram Fiddle is a point and click adventure for the Nintendo Switch.
-You play as Bert, a happless exploritor, who has always stood in the shadows of the great Sherlock Holmes.
+You play as Bert, a hapless explorer, who has always stood in the shadows of the great Sherlock Holmes.
 London is being terrorised by Geoff the murderer and it’s up to you, with the assistance of your Peruvian Cyclops sidekick Gavin to thwart the nefarious criminal.

-Released originally back in 2014 on PC and mobile devices this game is a standard, run of the mill, point and click adventure, in the same vein as monkey island and broken sword.
-This game has, however, none of those obtuse puzzles which the aformentioned games had.
+Released originally back in 2014 on PC and mobile devices this game is a standard, run of the mill, point and click adventure, in the same vein as Monkey Island and Broken Sword series.
+This game has, however, none of those obtuse puzzles which the aforementioned games had.